mail2thota/ansible_provision/README.md

        version: activemq version number

     apache:
-      hostgroup: configured hostgroup name in the common[hostgroups] on this group of nodes apache and tomcat server will be installed
+      hostgroup: configured hostgroup name in the common[hostgroups] on this group of nodes tomcat server will be installed
-      httpd_version: httpd version number
       tomcat_version: tomcat version number

     docker: